 When the deadline is different

 Submit your online return by 30 December if you want HMRC to automatically collect tax you owe from your wages and pension.
 Find out if you are eligible to pay this way.

 HMRC must receive a paper tax return by 31 January if you’re a trustee of a registered pension scheme or a non-resident company.
-You can’t send a return online.
+You cannot send a return online.